sn0wba/gotabit/README.md

 ## Node Operators

-If you're interested in running a node on the current Gotabit network, check out the docs to [Join the Gotabit Mainnet](https://docs.gotabit.io/).
+If you're interested in running a node on the current GotaBit network, check out the docs to [Join the GotaBit Mainnet](https://docs.gotabit.io/).

 ## Validators

-If you want to participate and help secure Gotabit network, check out becoming a validator.
+If you want to participate and help secure GotaBit network, check out becoming a validator.
 Information on what a validator is and how to participate as one can be found at the [Validator FAQ](https://docs.gotabit.io/).
-If you're running a validator node on the Gotabit network, reach out to a Janitor on the [GotaBit Discord](https://discord.gg/dDgRkVwqD6) to join the `#validators-verified` channel.
+If you're running a validator node on the GotaBit network, reach out to a Janitor on the [GotaBit Discord](https://discord.gg/dDgRkVwqD6) to join the `#validators-verified` channel.

 ## Delegators

-If you still want to participate on the Gotabit network, check out becoming a delegator.
+If you still want to participate on the GotaBit network, check out becoming a delegator.
 Information what a delegator is and how to participate as one can be found at the [Delegator FAQ](https://docs.gotabit.io/).

 ## Testnet

-To participate in or utilize the current Gotabit testnet, take a look at the [gotabit/testnets](https://github.com/gotabit/testnets) repository.
+To participate in or utilize the current GotaBit testnet, take a look at the [gotabit/testnets](https://github.com/gotabit/testnets) repository.

 ## Talk to us